-Automated KYC process are now being utilised not just in the payments space but across banking,financial services, legal and superannuation.
-Automation and orchestration without programming offered by KYC regtech organisations allow firms to process a large number of client checks in a standardised, stringent process flow.
+Automated KYC process are now being utilized not just in the payments space but across banking,financial services, legal and superannuation.
+Automation and orchestration without programming offered by KYC RegTech organizations allow firms to process a large number of client checks in a standardized, stringent process flow.

 Automation, like that offered by Encompass, takes out hundreds of hours of manual tasks and ensures a high level of accuracy and elimination of human input and thus human error.
 Complex ownership structures can be unwrapped using all the necessary global data providers and then combined with screening checks to get a clear understanding of who the company is doing business with.